-This experience combines two nights in a Dayak village and three aboard a houseboat along the Rungan River, from where in addition to admiring the dense jungle, you will visit the Borneo Orangutan Survival Foundation (BOS)
+This experience combines two nights in a Dayak village and three aboard a houseboat along the Rungan River, from where in addition to admiring the dense jungle, you will visit the Borneo Orangutan Survival Foundation (BOS).

 You will take a motorized canoe to observe the orangutans and then visit the BOS Education Center where the orangutans expect to be released from the socialization cages.

 You’ll learn about the entire history of BOS and rehabilitation programs.
 BOS manages orangutan rescue, rehabilitation and reintroduction programs in central and eastern Kalimantan.
-With more than 500 orangutans (as of December 2018) under your care, and between 600 and 1000 employees, BOS is the world’s largest primate conservation NGO.
+With more than 500 orangutans (as of December 2018) under thier care, and between 600 and 1000 employees, BOS is the world’s largest primate conservation NGO.

-Banjarmasin it is the best place to absorb Kalimantan’s urban culture, both on land and in the water.
+Banjarmasin is the best place to absorb Kalimantan’s urban culture, both on land and in the water.
 Located in a delta near the junction of the Barito and Martapura rivers, Banjarmasin, along with its neighboring city, Banjarbaru, form the center of Indonesia’s ninth largest metropolitan city.
 Both Banjarmasin and Loksado are two perfect destinations to combine with other wildlife areas of the island on your trip to Borneo or to visit at any time of your trip around Indonesia.

 Living closely with nature, the Dayak Meratus practice the Aruh Ganal Rituals that revolve around agriculture.
 As fascinating as the exotic Dayak culture are the Meratus mountains themselves, which are full of natural splendor.
 The lush landscape is decorated with fascinating waterfalls, including Haratai Waterfall, Riam Hanai Waterfall, Kilat api Waterfall, Rampah Menjangan Waterfall, Pemandian Anggang Waterfall and Tinggiran Hayam Waterfall.

 From ancient times to the day, Banjarmasin has remained an important port city in Kalimantan.
-It has an abundance of wide and flowing rivers, which have always played an important role in the banjar lifestyle (the indigenous ethnic group of Banjarmasin)
+It has an abundance of wide and flowing rivers, which have always played an important role in the Banjar lifestyle (the indigenous ethnic group of Banjarmasin).

 To this day, every morning there are floating markets where farmers and traders transport their products on boats to trade.
 The main attractions of the city are the suburbs crossed by canals where much of the city’s commerce takes place.

-The floating market is perfect for seeing traffic of all kinds of boats laden with bananas, shrimp, fish, y love, spinach, coconut, spices and incandescent chillies, buckets of hairy rambutans and any other seasonal fruit.
+The floating market is perfect for seeing traffic of all kinds of boats laden with bananas, shrimp, fish, spinach, coconut, spices and incandescent chilies, buckets of hairy rambutans and any other seasonal fruit.
 Maneuvering their boats with dexterity and precision, as boats are constantly shaken by river waves, traders exchange goods and money.
 It’s a show of colors and authenticity that you won’t want to miss on your trip to Borneo.

-For both Banjarmasin and Loksado, you must fly to the city of Bajarmasin on daily flights from many cities in Indonesia, including Jakarta, Surabaya, Bandung, Balikpapan and Sampit.
+For both Banjarmasin and Loksado, you must fly to the city of Bajarmasin (BDJ) on daily flights from many cities in Indonesia, including Jakarta, Surabaya, Bandung, Balikpapan and Sampit.